Dedication (film)

-Dedication is a 2007 American comedy-drama film starring Billy Crudup and Mandy Moore.
-Written by David Bromberg, this film is actor Justin Theroux's directorial debut.
+Dedication is a 2007 American comedy-drama film directed by Justin Theroux (in his feature directorial debut), written by David Bromberg, and stars Billy Crudup and Mandy Moore.
 The film premiered at the 2007 Sundance Film Festival.
 It was produced by Plum Pictures.

 Plot

-Henry Roth (Billy Crudup) is an obsessive-compulsive and somewhat misanthropic writer of children's books.
-His illustrator and only friend, Rudy (Tom Wilkinson), dies after a fabulously successful collaboration on their series of children's books about "Marty the Beaver."
+Henry Roth is an obsessive-compulsive and somewhat misanthropic writer of children's books.
+His illustrator and only friend Rudy dies after a fabulously successful collaboration on their series of children's books about "Marty the Beaver".
 Henry is under contract to produce another "Marty the Beaver" book for Christmas sales.
-His publisher, Arthur Planck (Bob Balaban), assigns penniless, lovelorn illustrator Lucy Reilly (Mandy Moore) to work with Henry.
-She's being wooed by her ex-boyfriend Jeremy (Martin Freeman), who dumped her two years ago but shows up apologetic, having dedicated his new book to her.
+His publisher, Arthur Planck, assigns penniless, lovelorn illustrator Lucy Reilly to work with Henry.
+She's being wooed by her ex-boyfriend Jeremy, who dumped her two years ago but shows up apologetic, having dedicated his new book to her.
 Lucy and Henry go to their publisher's beach house to work on the book.
 Will love bloom amid the rocks, or is Henry a bump on Lucy's road to Jeremy?
 Rudy's voice, from the grave, gives Henry counsel.